ClausquellerYukem/YukemClientHub/replit.md

 The platform is built as a full-stack TypeScript application with a React frontend and Express backend, utilizing PostgreSQL for data persistence through Drizzle ORM.
 It follows modern design patterns inspired by Linear, Stripe Dashboard, and Vercel's data-centric interfaces.

+The application features complete authentication using Replit Auth (OpenID Connect), supporting multiple login methods including Google, GitHub, X, Apple, and email/password.
+All routes are protected and require authentication, with session management handled via PostgreSQL.

 ## User Preferences

 Preferred communication style: Simple, everyday language.